saisandeepvaddi/electron-custom-menu-bar/README.md

   // ...other stuff
 }

 // Register an event listener.
-When ipcRenderer sends mouse click co-ordinates, show menu at that point. ipcMain.on(`display-app-menu`, function(e, args) {
+When ipcRenderer sends mouse click co-ordinates, show menu at that position. ipcMain.on(`display-app-menu`, function(e, args) {
   if (isWindows && mainWindow) {
     menu.popup({